 - Lesson 11: Native Son by Richard Wright

-To receive credit for ENGL 345, you must complete a summary assignment, two essays, and a final exam; you must receive a grade of at least 50% on each of these requirements.
+To receive credit for ENGL 345, you must achieve a composite course grade of at least “D” (50 percent), you must complete a summary assignment, two essays, and a final exam; you must receive a grade of at least 50% on each of these requirements.
 All assignments are required in order to pass the course.
 The weighting of the course assignments is as follows:

 |Summary Assignment||Essay 1||Essay 2||Final Exam||Total|